 Golf may dominate Portrush, but there's plenty to keep visitors occupied off the course.
-The small seaside resort town makes a great base for exploring the coastline, and there are wonderful beaches such as Whiterocks.
+The small seaside resort town makes a great base for exploring the coastline, and there are wonderful beaches, including Whiterocks and Portrush Strand.

-Those with time can drive the entire 193km Causeway Coastal Route that hugs the Atlantic coast from Belfast to Derry~Londonderry.
+Those with time can drive the entire 120-mile/193km Causeway Coastal Route that hugs the Atlantic coast from Belfast to Derry~Londonderry.
 Stay a while in Derry~Londonderry, and walk around the city's 400-year-old walls, followed by a guided tour of the auburn-brick beauty known as the Guildhall.
 At the opposite end of the route is Belfast, with its vibrant and exciting attractions including Titanic Belfast, the Botanic Gardens, the Ulster Museum and the excellent Michelinstarred restaurants, OX and Eipic.